GabrielTeixeiraC/Advanced-Search-Engine/README.md

 The implementation uses an inverted index (hash) to efficiently locate the documents containing the searched terms.
 Then, the program sorts the documents according to their relevance to the searched terms.
 This is achieved by computing a similarity score between each document and the query terms using the tf-idf measure.
 The documents with the highest similarity scores are then ranked higher in the search results, after a normalization step.
 The tf-idf measure takes into account both the frequency of a term in a document (term frequency, or tf) and the inverse frequency of the term in the corpus (inverse document frequency, or idf).

 All data structures were implemented without using the STL or similar libraries.

 ## Compilation:
-To compile the program, run:
+To compile the program, navigate to the directory containing the source code and run the following command:

     make all
 ## Usage: